 Start Caring for Skin Today

 Your skin is a workhorse that tirelessly protects you against external invaders, regulates body temperatures, and prevents moisture loss.
-Give this organ the attention it deserves by performing self-exams and scheduling regular skin cancer screenings.
+Give this organ the attention it deserves by performing self-exams and scheduling regular skin cancer screening.
 These are your two lines of defense in detecting and treating skin cancer in its earliest stages.
 Schedule your exam today by contacting Prizant Dermatology in Pittsburgh, PA.